Updated April 2026

 The complete Colorado guide to dividing home equity, funding a buyout, protecting your credit, and making the smartest decision for your family.
 Real numbers, real examples, no legal jargon.

-Confidential guidance from a licensed mortgage broker (NMLS# 332039), real estate agent, and insurance specialist — all under one roof.
+Confidential guidance from a licensed mortgage broker and real estate agent (NMLS# 332039) — insurance team included.
+All under one roof.

 Colorado Is an Equitable Distribution State — What That Means for Your Home